xburda4/watches/README.md

 You can send GET request to http://localhost:8080/{id}, to show object saved in DB.
 If object with this id does not exist, you will get 404.
 You can send GET request to http://localhost:8080/ returning 200 OK, so you can check if server is running and is accessible.

+You can run this project by "mvn spring-boot:run" command.